 A CRM, or Client Relationship Management system, is a technology for managing all of your school’s relationships and interactions with families and prospective families.
-These software tools are designed to simplify tedious record-keeping making an easily edited central repository for student and prospect information and can help you see what steps to take next with each prospective family.
+These school admissions software tools are designed to simplify tedious record-keeping making an easily edited central repository for student and prospect information and can help you see what steps to take next with each prospective family.

 An application denial is the rejection of a prospective student’s application for admission.
 Unfortunately, the number of students who want to attend a school is often greater than the number of available seats, and some very good candidates must be denied.

 This is not always the end of the prospective family’s relationship with the school, as applicants may try again next year.
 Need to manage sending out application denials while still keeping your prospective parents as friends and allies of your school?

 An applicant who’s in the process of completing their application form.
 Some of these draft applicants may have previously inquired with your school, whereas some may have straight applied.
 Families that previously inquired should have records in your CRM with contact information so that you can interact with them.
 Having the ability to interact with these draft applicants is critical to your conversion rates and yield.

 An enrolled student has completed all admission and registration requirements and can begin attending classes.